rubenacevedo3/RoombaTurtleBot/README.md

 ## Overview

 This ROS package modifies the TurtleBot simulation and implements a simple walker algorithm much like a Roomba robot vacuum cleaner.
 The robot moves forward until it reaches an obstacle (but not colliding), then it rotates in place until the way ahead is clear, then it moves forward again and repeats.
 The node walker subscribes to the turtlebot's ~sensor_state topic and publishes to the turtlebot's cmd_vel topic to make this all happen.
 The whole package uses the Gazebo to visualize the code working.
-The launch file also alows you to enable/disable rosbag to record a bag file.
+The launch file also allows you to enable/disable rosbag to record a bag file.

 ## License